 This will be a ticketed event, and we will invite many of the agencies that handle youth actors to the event.
 Some of our young actors are ready to take the next step, and we facilitate that opportunity whenever possible.
-There will be up to 4 performances of the spring showcase over the final class weekend, with the leading being roles double cast.
-This is done to ensure our students receive every opportunity to grow as young artist and to encourage diversity in the casting pool.
-Class mainly meets on the scheduled Saturdays, but there will be a few occasional Friday after-school rehearsals, plus some Saturday rehearsals extended beyond the usual 3-hour session, just a handful or less, and make sure that each student receives at least their 30 + hours of training, we have 45+ hours of scheduled training planned.
-We are flexible and attending every rehearsal is not mandatory, but encouraged to truly appreciate the quality of the growth you will experience working with our professional staff.
+There will be up to 3 performances of the spring showcase over the final class weekend.
+We are flexible and attending every rehearsal is not mandatory, but is strongly encouraged to truly appreciate the quality of the growth you will experience working with our professional staff.
 We will do script readings on the first day of class, read through peices from multiple shows, workshop several scenes, and work throughout the session to create a the showcase based on the seasons work and the student’s creativity and ability (or capacity and motivation for growth).
-Students who might miss the first day can arrange for an alternate or video meeting or introduction to ensure proper placement into our project).
+Students who might miss the first day can arrange for an alternate or video meeting or introduction to ensure proper placement into our project.
 All students enrolled in this class will be equally involved in the production with a speaking role worthy of one’s skillset; 'you cannot get better in your art if you don’t learn to walk and talk at the same time when the stakes are high and it really counts' is the philosophy here.
 Finally, Shakespeare is the marathon of acting, the foundation upon which all great actors build their artistic expression; to learn to act his work professionally, will guarantee the young artist the confidence necessary for a successful career in ART.
 Soneheim has been called the modern Shakespeare of musical theatre and his works represent a broad range of artistic masterpieces, both in text and song.